Skip to content

 Bringing ✨interactivity✨ to plotnine.

-ninejs adds interactive behavior to plotnine charts with a minimal, composable API.
-You can attach tooltips, hover grouping, and other frontend interactions directly from aes(), then export the result as a standalone HTML plot.
+ninejs adds interactive behavior to plotnine charts with a minimal API.
+You can attach tooltips, hover grouping, and on click events directly from aes(), then export the result as a standalone HTML plot.
+All of this with just 2 lines of code!

 Quick start

-Specify the tooltip and data_id aesthetic mappings, and then pass your plotnine chart to interactive():
+Specify the tooltip and hover_group aesthetic mappings, and then pass your plotnine chart to interactive():

 from plotnine import ggplot, aes, geom_point, theme_minimal